daovincent/ESIPE/CondensedInfo/Java.md

 ```

 ### Spliterator characteristics
-- SIZED – if it's capable of returning an exact number of elements with the estimateSize() method
+- SIZED – if it's capable of returning an exact number of elements with the estimateSize() method  ( NECESSARY if you want to SPLIT)
 - SORTED – if it's iterating through a sorted source
 - SUBSIZED – if we split the instance using a trySplit() method and obtain Spliterators that are SIZED as well
 - CONCURRENT – if source can be safely modified concurrently